 Note that “10% rate matching” means that the downsampled video used in the proposed technology shall not deviate by more than 10% from the full resolution anchor, as otherwise the BD rate numbers might be misleading.
 If that requirement is not met, the quality of the subsampled video should be increased, for which different options exist: Change of QP, use different subsampling.

-Training crosscheck of EE1-2.3 in next EE.
+Training crosscheck of EE1-2.3 will be conducted in the next EE.

 From a more close review of PSNR vs. bitrate graphs, it appears that the most severe problem interpreting the results is that the quality at the lowest rate is significantly lower than for the full resolution anchor.
 The QP of the low resolution should be decreased such that the quality of upsampled SR and full resolution anchor matches.
-Further investigate 2.1 and 2.2 (replaced by improved version JVET-AB0093) in the EE, in particular
+It was agreed to further investigate 2.1 and 2.2 (replaced by improved version JVET-AB0093) in the EE, in particular.

 - Adapt for rate/quality matching with high resolution anchors